markw14/mpi-benchmarks/imb-gpu-readme.txt

 Other benchmark options:
 ------------------------

--dump config.yaml  - dump the set of options given currently in command line
-                     into structured YAML-file.
-This file can be used later to replicate the same benchmark option in further executions.
--load config.yaml  - load options from structured YAML-file -list  - outputs the names of benchmarks in this suite
+-list  - outputs the names of benchmarks in this suite

 -thread_level level  - sets the therad level for MPI_Init call (the same way as other IMB benchmarks)